FedericoBustaffa/obsidian/notes/ai_fundamentals/logical_agents.md

 $$(A \lor \lnot B) \land (\lnot A \lor \lnot C \lor D)$$

 Unfortunately is not always possible to convert in Horn form.
 The algorithm proceeds by creating a chain of implications by using _Modus Ponens_.
+This algorithms has linear complexity in time with respect to the size of the $KB$.

 ## References